We’re a multiple

 As an update … July 2017

 Life is still good!
 We’re still living in Sandwich.
 We’ve done a lot of updating to our home.
-So far, we put a new roof on, replaced the windows, upgraded insulation, and put new siding/shutters on including the house, garage, sunroom and breezeway.
-And, we remodeled both bathrooms, the laundry/storage room, kitchen and dining areas.
+So far, we have put a new roof on, replaced the windows, upgraded insulation, and put new siding/shutters on, including the house, garage, sunroom, and breezeway.
+And we remodeled both bathrooms, the laundry/storage room, the kitchen, and the dining areas.

-We still blog quite a bit, and utilize certain programs and apps, focusing on not only mental, but our physical shape.
-Part of that is in accepting more doctors than a handful to fine-tune one thing or another.
-Other than effort, the spine injections and C-Pap machine have helped us make the most physical progress.
-We have lost our first 30 pounds with a low-carb diet and now participate in a gym group at the YMCA called, “Enhance fitness,” especially for older people with arthritis.
+We still blog and utilize specific programs and apps, focusing on our mental and physical shape.
+Part of that is accepting more doctors than a handful to fine-tune one thing or another.
+Besides effort, the spine injections and C-Pap machine have helped us make the most physical progress.
+We have lost our first 30 pounds with a low-carb diet and now participate in a gym group at the YMCA called “Enhance Fitness,” especially for older people with arthritis.
 We want to be alive and more mobile.

-We are part of a movement called, “Quantified Self.”
+We are part of a movement called “Quantified Self.”
 There are other names for people groups who track with technology to gain self-knowledge.
 How about these?
 Auto-analytics?
 Body Hacking?
 Self-Quantifying?
 Self-surveillance?
 Personal Informatics?
 Just simple Self-reflection?
-Numbers are for not only health wellness, but as well personal and professional productivity, and value through gamification and encouragement to share experiences.
+Numbers are for health wellness but also personal and professional productivity and value through gamification and encouragement to share experiences.